Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Error Analysis and Results

 {

 } While the conv\_approx() operator may not be suitable for applications requiring an exact output, CNNs only require distinguishing between spatial patterns.
-Also, subsequent feature maps produce numerous small positive values which existing paradigms are forced to multiply which conv\_approx() can skip.
-This makes conv\_approx() highly suitable during inference of CNNs.
-We examine the results of conv\_approx() during inference of LeNet-5 in the next section.
+Also, subsequent feature maps produce numerous small positive values which existing paradigms are forced to multiply and which conv\_approx() can skip.
+This makes conv\_approx() highly suitable during CNNs inference.
+The results of conv\_approx() during LeNet-5 inference are explored in the next section.

 {

 }